• Home

 Yep, evangelize during Christmas.
 There are hurting hearts at this time of the year, and many blindly celebrate a holiday not connected to Christ's birth.
 Let us help people relate it to Christ, our Savior.

 If not Christmas, what should we celebrate instead?
-Some would say we should celebrate Hanukkah to return to our Jewish roots.
+Some in Torah-keeping groups and Hebrew roots say we should celebrate Hanukkah instead to return to our Jewish roots.
 Hanukkah was not part of the Gospel, and the birth of Christ IS part of the Gospel.

 During this time of the year, people are open to the Gospel for nearly one month.
 Do we let this opportunity slide through our fingers?
 In Matthew 28, our commission is to go and make disciples.
 To make a disciple, we must present the Gospel first.
 Will we waste our time arguing over the birth of Christ, whether it is pagan or not?
 To this, we say that people saying Christmas or the celebration of the birth of Christ is pagan are avoiding the Gospel!
 Why?
 Who in the spiritual realm attacks the Gospel and wants it destroyed?
 Satan.
 Think about this tidbit.
 Imagine a worldwide focus on Christmas, even in Buddhist countries.
 Why not present the Gospel at this time of the year?
 As Paul said, his focus was on getting people reconciled to God.
 (2Cor 5:18-21)